symbiote-h2020/SmartSpaceMiddleware/sym-agent/Readme.md

 Symbiote Agent resources
 ===========================================
+# warning: README outdated, need to be updated

 This project contain a set of resources to use a symbiote agent in the symbiote ecosystem.
 Symbiote is a platform cooperation and interoperability project found by the European commission.
 Learn more at: https://www.symbiote-h2020.eu/